-The last couple of months have been nothing short of surreal.
+The last few months have been nothing short of surreal.
 For many of us, it has seen a “new normal” take affect.
 Working from home, travel restrictions including visiting friends and family, and even not leaving the house except for buying essentials has become a hard, albeit necessary, reality for many of us.
 The Glamping Hub team, for example, is based in Seville, Spain, where lockdown measures have been some of the most extreme, and we have been working from home since early March.
-Over the last three weeks, however, we have gradually been allowed out again for exercise, to see friends and family, and bars and restaurants, as well as barbers and hairdressers, have been able to open with limited capacity, but we’re still not allowed to leave the province of Seville.
+From the end of May 2020, however, we have gradually been allowed out again for exercise, to see friends and family, and bars and restaurants, as well as barbers and hairdressers, have been able to open with limited capacity.
+We’ve also been allowed to travel to other provinces, and even travel abroad to certain countries for a couple of months now.

-In short, knowing what travel restrictions will affect you really depends on where you are and where you want to go.
-Certain regions are starting to see positive results thanks to a period of quarantine and social distancing, and the mantra of “beat the curve” has been adopted by many governmental and health agencies to encourage adherence to the rules set in place during this unprecedented and difficult time.
-As the number of cases of COVID-19 plateau and even begin to fall in certain areas, travel restrictions are being eased.
+In short, knowing what travel restrictions will affect you, and answering when will travel bans be lifted really depends on where you are and where you want to go.
+After a period of time where the number of cases plateaued, unfortunately, but as many health officials predicted, we are now seeing spikes and an increase in cases across the world.
+As the number of cases of COVID-19 rises again, travel restrictions are being reintroduced to some extent.
+Again, what restrictions and precautions are in place depends on each country and what their governments deem necessary.
 We’ve put together some essential information for you to keep up to date on current travel restrictions, to see what has changed since travel bans at the start of lockdown were implemented, and where you are now able to travel to.

 What does this mean for future air travel?